noclip-gg/tutorials/README.md

 ## Purchasing a domain

-You will need to purchase a domain through a registrar like [Namecheap](https://namecheap.com/) or [PorkBun](https://porkbun.com/).
+You will need to purchase a domain through a registrar like [Namecheap](https://namecheap.pxf.io/noclip/) or [PorkBun](https://porkbun.com/).
 <br>
-*You can use GoDaddy though it is not recommended.*
+**DO NOT USE GODADDY**

+*GoDaddy has a fundimental flaw in their DNS configurations.*

-If you already own a domain you can go ahead and use that for Noclip.
+If you already own a domain you can go ahead and use that for Noclip. -->

 ---